Jorgemucisalumfilho/remix-projectterrareal/README.md

 Production build will be served by default to http://localhost:8080/ or http://127.0.0.1:8080/

- Docker:
+ Docker: autocreate

-Prerequisites:
+Prerequisites: autocreate
  Docker (https://docs.docker.com/desktop/)
  Docker Compose (https://docs.docker.com/compose/install/)

  Run with docker

-If you want to run latest changes that are merged into master branch then run:
+If you want to run latest changes that are merged into master branch then run: autocreate

 docker pull remixproject/remix-ide:latest